 If you still get broken WordPress images, then, you have one single solution is to contact your hosting provider and show them some examples of your missed images, and any errors screenshots if you have them.
 That will help to fix the problem in their server.

-If you’re hosting on a shared server, then it’s the time to think about fully managed and premium hosting for WordPress, I recommend WP Engine.
-That will not only speed up your blog and serve your images correctly, but it will help ranking better in Google for the super-fast loading time.
+If you’re hosting on a shared server, then it’s time to think about fully managed and premium hosting for WordPress, I recommend WP Engine.
+That will not only speed up your blog and serve your images correctly, but it will help rank better in Google for the super-fast loading time.
+Also, there are other reliable web hosts that are fast for your WordPress blog, and all the other types of CMS and even static sites.

 I hope this helped and please share your own method that solved the WordPress image problems when moving websites to a new server.